bob1de/pwcrypt/README.md

     shell command(s) executed by the mount subcommand inside the mountpoint directory after mounting the data store PWC_STORE (default: '$HOME/.pwcryptfs-store')
-    path to directory for storing encrypted files
+    path to directory for storing encrypted files (referred to as data store)
 ```